G-S9N6DX06CF

 After a takeover, the new males will also kill any lion cubs in the pride.

-When it comes to courtship and breeding a male and female who moves away from the pride are probably mating, which guarantees constant action.
+When it comes to courtship and breeding, a male and female who moves away from the pride are mating, which guarantees constant action.

 The pride males detect her condition by scent.